arangodb/docs/3.10/administration-cluster.md

   (excluding smart edge collections)
 - `enterprise-hash-smart-edge`: default sharding used for new smart edge collections starting from version 3.4
+- `enterprise-hex-smart-vertex`: sharding used for vertex collections of EnterpriseGraphs

-If no sharding strategy is specified, the default will be `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
+If no sharding strategy is specified, the default is `hash` for all normal collections, `enterprise-hash-smart-edge` for all smart edge collections, and `enterprise-hex-smart-vertex` for EnterpriseGraph vertex collections (the latter two require the *Enterprise Edition* of ArangoDB).
 Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.